 Calling Australia from Bali

 To call Australia, dial +61 followed by the phone number (include the area code but minus the zero).
-So to call a Sydney landline, you would dial +61 2 then the phone number.
+For example, to call a Sydney landline, you would dial +61 2 then the phone number.
 To call a mobile phone, use the same country code (+61) and dial the mobile number minus the first zero.

 Gadgets and electronics in Bali